open-tool/ultron/README.md

 ## 3 steps to develop a test using Ultron

-I try to advocate the correct construction of the test framework architecture, the division of responsibilities between the layers and other proper things.
+We try to advocate the correct construction of the test framework architecture, the division of responsibilities between the layers and other proper things.

 Therefore, I would like to recommend the following approach when your are using Ultron.